emrsmsrli/gameboi/README.md

 ### Dependencies

-Install dependencies from however you like.
-Though, vcpkg or conan might come in handy.
+Install dependencies however you like.
+Though, `vcpkg` or `conan` might come in handy.
-This is an example script for Ubuntu:
+This is an example script for Ubuntu, using vcpkg:

 - CMake (required version is 3.12.4)
 - GTest (required if building tests)